Ruby Hill, Denver

-Ruby Hill is a neighborhood of Denver, Colorado.
+Ruby Hill is a neighborhood in southwest Denver, Colorado.
 The neighborhood takes its name from Ruby Hill, a 5390 ft elevation hill in the neighborhood that overlooks much of South Denver.
 The hill itself was named for red stones found in the area by early miners, stones that turned out to be garnets.

 Boundaries

 Ruby Hill is rectangular-shaped neighborhood located in the southwest part of Denver.
 Its boundaries are: